box/box-ui-elements/README.md

 To prevent library duplication, the UI Elements require certain peer dependencies to be installed manually.
 For a list of required peer dependencies, see [package.json](package.json).

 # Usage
-This documentation describes how to use UI Elements in a [React](https://facebook.github.io/react) application.
+This documentation describes how to use UI Elements in a [React](https://facebook.github.io/react) application using [webpack](https://webpack.js.org/).
 If instead you require a framework-agnostic solution, please refer to our [developer documentation](https://developer.box.com/docs/box-ui-elements).
 You can also reference our [Elements Demo App](https://github.com/box/box-ui-elements-demo) and [Preview Demo App](https://github.com/box/box-content-preview-demo) for examples of minimal React applications using ContentExplorer and ContentPreview, respectively.

 ### Common
 * [Authentication](src/elements/README.md#authentication)